 Creating a Nodeunit run configuration

-Open the Run/Debug Configuration dialog box by choosing on the main menu.
+Open the Run/Debug Configuration dialog by choosing from the main menu.

 Click the Add button on the toolbar and select the Nodeunit configuration type.

-- In the dialog box that opens, specify the following:
+- In the dialog that opens, specify the following:

 The name to identify the configuration.